 - A link to the logs viewer for the instance

 - The instance's availability type; resident or dynamic.

 Manage different versions of your app from the left-side menu under Compute > App Engine > Versions.Use the drop-down menu to select a specific module.
 All of the module's deployed versions will appear in a table below, showing:

 - The number of instances of each version

 - The deployment time

-If you have owner or edit permissions you can select a version and make it the default version.
-You can also delete a version, and configure traffic splitting or traffic migration, using the buttons below the table.
+If you have owner or edit permissions, you can modify the default version.
+You may also delete a version and configure traffic splitting, using the buttons below the table.
 They are only enabled when you have selected the default module.